In This Section

 - Submit your FAFSA as soon as possible after October 1 to be considered for financial aid.
 For outside scholarship information, click here.

-- Attend Anatomy Prep Day in early to mid-April at University of the Sciences.
-At this event you will receive your syllabus for Anatomy, meet faculty, and classmates.
-Check your email for more information closer to the date.
+- Participate in the Anatomy Information Session.
+At this event you will receive your syllabus for Anatomy and have an opportunity to interact with faculty and classmates.
+Check your email for more information this winter.

 - Send final transcripts.
-All final transcripts should be received by the first day of class in May.
+All final transcripts should be received by the first day of class.
 Students taking coursework that will be completed after the first day of class are required to submit evidence of academic good standing in that course(s).

-- Submit proof of completion of a medical terminology course to Aimee Viggiani or complete the on-line proficiency for medical terminology.
+- Submit proof of completion of a medical terminology course to Admissions or complete the on-line proficiency for medical terminology.
+If your medical terminology course is listed on transcripts submitted via PTCAS no further action is necessary.
 Details for the online proficiency will be sent at a later date.

-- Read the Essential Functions prior to Anatomy Orientation.
-If you cannot attend orientation, please contact Kerry Will at 215.596.8677.
+- Read the Essential Functions prior to the Anatomy Information Session.
+If you cannot attend the session, please contact Kerry Will at 215.596.8677.
 You must also sign and mail in the essential functions document.

 - Attend orientation.
 Check your email in the spring for more information.